patsiomkina/rsschool-cv/cv.md

-# rsschool-cv
+## rsschool-cv
 ---
-## Natallia Patsiomkina
+# Natallia Patsiomkina
----
 ### Contact Info:
 * **Phone:** +375 29 384-28-65
 * **E-mail:** patsiomkina@inbox.ru
 * **GitHub:** patsiomkina
 ---
 ### Briefly About Myself:
 I’m interested in Web Development because this occupation provides endless possibilities for professional growth, besides there’s a huge amount of free high quality resources for self-education and a large community of developers.
 ---
 ### Skills and Proficiency:
 * Python, PyTest, requests